millerja1251/B351_FinalProject/README.md

 RUNNING THE PROGRAM

-To run the program all that
+Open the Board.py preferebly in VSC and the main method is already set up so the all that needs to be done is to compile and run the program